ismaelucm/massis_tutorial/docs/Examples.md

 This table has the following sections:

-* **Scene**: The name of the 3D environment that you want to simulate.
+* **Scene**: The name of the 3D environment  to simulate.
-* **CameraConfig**: The initial configuration of the camera.
-In this section, we can define the position, rotation and the direction where the camera looks.
+* **CameraConfig**: The initial configuration of a camera, which consists of its position, rotation and the direction where the camera focuses.
-* **AgentsDescription**: In this section, we can describe the different behavioural profiles that using the simulation.
-Each of these profiles is a specific configuration of a behaviour selected.
-This behaviour governs the agent's decision making.
-Some attributes in this section are common to all agents, for instance, the min and max speed or the animation speed; but others (those that are in the subsection *RewriteParameter*) are specific to the behaviour selected.
+* **AgentsDescription**: Agents in the simulation have behavioural profiles.
+Each of these profiles is a specific configuration of a concrete behaviour, which governs the agent's decision making.
+Some attributes in this section are common to all agents, for instance, the min and max speed or the animation speed; but others (those that are in the subsection *RewriteParameter*) are specific to the behaviour that is defined.

-### Command Section
+### Commands

-The command section is used to invoke methods on the simulator.
+The commands section is used to invoke methods on the simulator.
 These methods can perform different actions.
-Nowadays, the commands implemented are:
+Nowadays, the commands that are implemented are:

 * MassisLua.createHuman(behavioural-profile, num-instances, location): Create a number of human agents in a specific location.
     * behavior-profile: The behavioural profile used by the agent.
-    * num-instances: Number of the instances of the agent created.
+    * num-instances: Number of the instances of the agent that will be created.
-    * location: The location where the agent will be instantiated.
+    * location: The location where the agents will be instantiated.
-* MassisLua.createHumanDeferred(behavioural-profile, num-instances, location, delay): Similar to previous one, but the agent is created with a delay indicated in the fourth parameter.
+* MassisLua.createHumanDeferred(behavioural-profile, num-instances, location, delay): Similar to previous one, but the agent is created with a delay that is indicated by the fourth parameter (in seconds).

-Next, we will explain the different scenarios that MASSIS brings by already configured.
-These scenarios can be directly executed and serve as an example to create new ones.

 ## Examples included in MASSIS

-MASSIS has some simulations and behaviours created as an example.
-In this section of the tutorial, we will explain each of them and how they have been configured.
+The tutorial makes uses of several scenarios that are already provided with the MASSIS distribution.
+These scenarios can be directly executed and serve as  examples to create new ones.

+The following examples use as environment the model of the building of our Faculty of Computer Science.

 ### Example SimpleExample01.lua

-This is a simple simulation where we creating one pedestrian outside the faculty, going to the first classroom.
-Its walk speed is selected randomly between 1 - 5 and it use the behaviour FollowingPath.
-This behavior move the agente down a given path.
+In this simple simulation   one pedestrian is created outside the faculty, and moves to the first classroom.
+The walk speed of the agent is selected randomly between 1 - 5 and  uses the behaviour *FollowingPath*.
+This behavior moves the agente through a given path.

 ```LUA
 Scenario = {